SuperLegoLuis/TheSourceCode-Docs/docs/topics/Discordjs.md

 # Discord.js Bot Development
-Her is some text about front end.
+Here is some text about front end.